-The National Onion Association discussed a recent study from the Netherlands showed that people who ate onions absorbed twice as much quercetin as those who drank tea, and more than three times as much quercetin as those who ate apples, which are other high-quercetin sources.
-Red onions are especially high in quercetin.
+The National Onion Association discussed a recent study from the Netherlands that showed that people who ate onions absorbed twice as much quercetin as those who drank tea, and more than three times as much quercetin as those who ate apples, which are other high-quercetin sources.
+Red onions are especially high in quercetin, according to the association.
 Shallots and yellow onions are also good options.
 White onions contain the least amount of quercetin and other antioxidants.

 The fiber in onions promotes good digestion and helps keep you regular.
-Additionally, onions contain a special type of soluble fiber called fructan, which promotes good bacteria growth in your intestines.
+Additionally, onions contain a special type of soluble fiber called oligofructose, which promotes good bacteria growth in your intestines.
 One 2005 study in Clinical Gastroenterology and Hepatology found that oligofructose may help prevent and treat types of diarrhea.
-The phytochemicals in onions that scavenge free radicals also reduces your risk of developing gastric ulcers, according to the National Onion Association.
+The phytochemicals in onions that scavenge free radicals may also reduce your risk of developing gastric ulcers, according to the National Onion Association.

 Regulating blood sugar

 The chromium in onions assists in regulating blood sugar.
 The sulfur in onions helps lower blood sugar by triggering increased insulin production.
 One 2010 study in the journal Environmental Health Insights revealed that this might be especially helpful to people with people with diabetes.
 People with Type 1 and Type 2 diabetes who ate red onions showed lower glucose levels for up to four hours.

 The daily consumption of onions improves bone density in women who are going through or have finished menopause, according to a study published in the journal Menopause.
 Researchers discovered that women who ate onions frequently had a 20 percent lower risk of hip fracture than those who never ate onions.